PushpaMH/sdk-mini-code-labs/Local-Node/README.md

 ### 4. Invoke Chaincode

-  To update or query the ledger in a proposal transaction, need to invoke chaincode.
+  To add/update the ledger in a proposal transaction, need to invoke chaincode.
 To invoke chaincode you need the function name which is defined in chaincode and its arguments.
 Additionally, the user context is also required to perform invoke operation.

   ```
-  cd app
+  cd client
-  run 'node invoke.js'
+  run 'node run-invoke-request.js'
   ```

   As per the fabcar chaincode, the input to invoke transactios can be updated here : config.json